1. What kinds of materials are available in Springfield libraries?

 Factors include: the artist’s or author’s reputation and popularity, requests from library users, positive reviews, how the item fits in with the collection, cost, and local interest in the topic or author.
 Balance – of subject coverage, of points of view, of reading level, etc. – is always a key factor when selecting materials.
 The library does not add pornography, as judged by community standards, to its collections.

 4. Does the public have a role in choosing library materials?

 Yes.
-To suggest something you would like to have added to the collection, submit a Materials Purchase Form.
+To suggest something you would like to have added to the collection, submit a materials suggestion form.
 In addition, every summer the library department will provide well-publicized opportunities for public input about the collection through such methods as surveys, focus groups, branch library advisory committees, and teen advisory boards.

 5. If I suggest that something be added to the collection, how will I learn whether or not it has been added?

 If the item has been added to the collection, you will be notified when it becomes available for you to borrow.
 You will also be notified if the item you have suggested has not been added to our collection, but has been borrowed for you from another library.

 6. Are all library materials available to everyone?

 A library is a place for free exchange of information and ideas.
 Only a child’s own parent or guardian can decide what material is suitable for reading, listening, or viewing for that child, and parents may wish to establish guidelines for what library materials they deem appropriate for their own children to access.
 Parents who do not want their child to borrow media materials, such as DVDs, may ask circulation staff to put a message to that effect on their child’s record.